 Peel Newcomer Strategy Group (PNSG) – Interactive maps

-PNSG, in partnership with the Region of Peel, has created interactive maps indicating the location of services across the region.
+PNSG, in partnership with the Region of Peel, created interactive maps indicating the location of services across the region.
 The services available include schools, settlement services, hospitals, faith-based institutions and early year services.

 Abundant Community Edmonton project